puppetlabs/bolt/documentation/bolt_installing_modules.md

     Collect facts for the specified targets from the configured PuppetDB connection and stores the collected facts on the targets.

-> 🔩 **Tip:** To override a packaged module with another version, download the
-> version you want and configure your module path to point to it.

 ### Modules that contain helper code for writing your own tasks

 -   [ruby_task_helper](https://forge.puppet.com/puppetlabs/ruby_task_helper): A
     helper for writing tasks in Ruby.
 -   [python_task_helper](https://forge.puppet.com/puppetlabs/python_task_helper):
     A helper for writing tasks in Python.

-> 🔩 **Tip:** To override a packaged module with another version, download the
-> version you want and configure your module path to point to it.

 📖 **Related information**
 - For modules that require Ruby Gems, see [Install Gems with Bolt